-At KIMA, we provide one-on-one and small group class Therapeutic Yoga instruction as an adjunct to your Physical Therapy or injury prevention program.
-Our therapists will devise a program together with our Therapeutic Yoga Instructor to target your body’s specific needs.
+At KIMA, we provide one-on-one and small group class Yoga instruction as an adjunct to your physical therapy or injury prevention program.
+Our therapists will devise a program together with a yoga instructor to target your body’s specific needs.
 This program is aimed to help heal your injury and restore movement and balance.
 It can also help you safely transition into your prior yoga class after rehabilitation.

 Click on a practitioner name below for more information and scheduling.